-EVALUATING THE OPTIONS
+EVALUATING THE OPTIONS OF CONSULTING PARTNERSHIPS

 In today's marketplace, you'll typically find three different 'breeds': Contractors, Consultants, & Partners.
 Each brings their own positives and negatives to the table as you look for assistance with whatever problem(s) you're looking to solve.